Insights & Updates

 For this, we turn to the insights collected through Tattle’s granular, causation-based surveys.
 This allows restaurants to track many different guest satisfaction metrics, such as the following:

 The foundation of your rewards program must be built on guest feedback data.
-The Tattle platform allows GMs and their teams to see how their location fares in comparison with others (across a bunch of metrics) and how much more they need to improve customer experiences in order to win.
+The Tattle platform allows GMs and their teams to see their location-level objectives in comparison with others (across a bunch of metrics) and how much more they need to improve customer experiences in order to win.

 You need to figure out three things in this order: the time frame, the metric to measure, and the reward to distribute.